brombal/stylix-docs/markdown/why-stylix.md

 <Button color="blue" font-size="14pt">Click me!</Button>
 ```

 Wow!
 We just created a reusable styled component.
-It accepts a prop that lets you specify both the border and text colors, and we even passed an additional "font-size" style.
-All of this was done with nothing but basic JavaScript and React features (like spreading props).
-You didn't need to learn any additional languages, syntax, APIs, or need to work with any external files.
+It accepts a prop that lets you specify the border and text colors together, and with prop spreading and destructuring we could easily add a "font-size" style.
+All of this was done with nothing but basic JavaScript and React features—you didn't need to learn any additional languages, syntax, APIs, or need to work with any external files.

 ## What about "separation of concerns"?
 Isn't mixing markup and styles A Bad Thing™?